 There was something he had to do tonight, before leaving.

-He had reached his home before he knew it, almost in the blink of an eye, and the next second opened the door; the warmth inside the house was in deep contrast to the cold outside, and hit him right in the face.
+He reached his home before he knew it, almost in the blink of an eye, and the next second opened the door; the warmth inside the house was in deep contrast to the cold outside, and hit him right in the face.
 Logs were burning in the stone fireplace in the centre of the house, dispensing a nice aroma that mingled with that of a big pine tree, set in a corner of the room, decorated with small wooden toys, old fairy lights, pine cones, dried fruits, candies and popcorn garlands.
-All old-fashioned decorations.
+All old-fashioned decorations, inherited by the couple who previously owned the place.

 He entered, closing the door behind him, realising the wind and snow were getting inside.
 The sound made the hands stop.